 In order for you to be able to get your books and supplies on credit using your estimated financial aid, you must complete a Financial Aid Release form.
 This is available from your Student Self Service page.
 Under “Finances”, you need to click on “Bookstore Release (FAR)”, If you wish to charge your books using your financial aid, you will click “YES” I want to charge books.
 Click Save.
 This form allows us to release information to Barnes and Noble indicating you have enough anticipated financial aid to cover your books after your tuition has been paid.
 This form takes overnight to process.
 You only need to complete it once while at Gateway.

-You may charge books beginning 10 days before your first class begins.
+You may charge books beginning 10 days before your first class begins if your financial aid is complete and there is a credit showing.
 If you are in a standard 15-week term, you should take your schedule and student ID directly to the bookstore to charge your books or go online.

 However, if you are in a course which starts later than our standard 15-week semester, you must contact the financial aid office directly to be able to charge your books.